 During the early stages of mesothelioma, the cancer is contained in or near the point of origin.
-Patients are rarely diagnosed at this point.
-But for those fortunate enough to be diagnosed early, several treatment options are available, and they may live several years after a diagnosis.
+Patients are rarely diagnosed at this point, but for those fortunate enough to be diagnosed early, several treatment options are available to improve prognosis and extend survival.

 Patients diagnosed with mesothelioma at stages 1 or 2 — also expressed with Roman numerals as stage I and II — have a more favorable prognosis than late-stage patients.

 Stage 1 is the only mesothelioma stage divided into two categories: 1a and 1b.
 This distinguishes the layer of the pleural lining where tumors begin to form.
-Tumors on the outer layer closest to the chest wall are given a stage 1a diagnosis.
-When tumors spread to the inner layer, a diagnosis of stage 1b is given.
+Tumors on the parietal pleura, which is the outer layer closest to the chest wall, are given a stage 1a diagnosis.
+When tumors also involve the visceral pleura, which is the outermost layer of the lung, a diagnosis of stage 1b is given.

 Have You or a Family Member Been Diagnosed?
 Get a Free Guide Overnight.Get Yours Now